 My weight came from eating too many cookies and playing roller coaster tycoon (like a normal middle schooler) while my parents were at work.
 My family was a bunch of runners-but me?
 Yeah…no. I failed the mile test multiple times in both middle and high school.
-Not because I didn’t want to pass I truly did, but because I couldn’t physically pass.
+Not because I didn’t want to pass but because I couldn’t physically pass.
 I could not physically do it.
 I’ll never forget the day I ran 3 laps around the track in 8:45 and tried to convince my gym teacher I had really improved (by not running the extra lap).

 So middle and high school running went something like that until 11th grade when we didn’t have to go to gym class anymore.

-To summarize, my running consisted of preying to the high heavens that I’d pass gym class and not have to retake the mile test.
+To summarize, my running consisted of preying to the high heavens that I would pass gym class and not having to retake the mile test.
 Then I graduated high school in 2008 and that was that.

 For the first year of college I ran two times.
 One was to impress the (male members) of the swim team because they were hosting an optional practice that consisted of running.
 Why the hell I thought that was a good idea was beyond me..it’s not like I could run.

 The second time was with my roommate around campus all the ellipticals were taken.
 We ran exactly 1.46 miles.
 New Personal Long Run!

 Then the summer between freshman and sophomore year dad asked if I wanted to do the Allen Stone Run Swim Run race.
 It was a 1k run on the beach followed by a 1k swim in the ocean then 5k on the boardwalk.
 I did a few 5k training runs solely on the treadmill.
 I was too embarrassed to run outdoors and also questioned what would happen if I passed out running.
 In 2009 I surprised myself and thought the 5k went by really quickly.
 I even got second in my age group!